asubramaniyan/website/content/post/post-1/index.md

 ### 1. Data pipeline for company name:

-The company profile dataframe contained three features for name of the company: display name, fully qualified name and company name.
+The company profile dataframe contained three features for the name of the company: display name, fully qualified name and company name.

 	Python code here to show display name is redundant